mplex/multigraph/README.md

 <br />

-Bipartite graph of with clustering information of Southern Women network as in Batagelj et al, 2014 (pp. 29).
+Bipartite graph with clustering information of Southern Women network as in Batagelj et al, 2014 (pp. 29).

 ```r
 # clustering of women and events for the permutation